ashfaq1795/To-do-List/README.md

 # To-do-List
+This project involves creating a to-do list using HTML, CSS, and JavaScript.
+The to-do list consists of a table where new entries can be added, and existing entries can be deleted.
+The user can input a new task in the table, which will be displayed along with other previously added tasks.
+If the user wants to remove a task from the list, they can simply click on the delete button associated with that task.
 This project is a basic example of how to create a dynamic web page using front-end technologies.